SebastianUA/terraform/newrelic/examples/newrelic_dashboard/README.md

-# Work with AWS NEWRELIC_DASHBOARD via terraform
+# Work with NEWRELIC_DASHBOARD via terraform

 A terraform module for making NEWRELIC_DASHBOARD.